madbutter/pixio-api-starter/README.md

 ### 2. Set up Supabase

-You'll set up your database, storage, and an Edge Function in the Supabase UI.
+You'll set up your database, storage, and three Edge Functions in the Supabase UI.

 1.  **Create a New Project:**
     *   Go to the [Supabase Dashboard](https://app.supabase.com/).